Just going here through the stacks looking for something interesting to me.

 I was being made to do a bunch of garbage I didn't want to do, like paste and draw.

-Anyway, uh it's it's it's a it's a good thought.
+Anyway, it's a good thought.

-It's it's a great comparison, is it not?
+It's a great comparison, is it not?

 The food at Gitmo.